CodeKommissar/The-WebDev-Blog/content/html/basic_structure.md

         </body>
     </html>

-Now, it is **very important** that you save your file, to do this, in your keyboard press the Ctrl key and the S key at the same time.
+Now, it is **very important** that you save your file.
+To do this, in your keyboard press the Ctrl key and the S key at the same time.
 You can also go to the menu at the superior part of Atom, click in "File" and then click in "Save".